ZhiZe-ZG/zhize-zg.github.io/docs/_posts/2024-03-30-introduction-of-jekyll-front-matter.md

 The variable `date` is one of the variables predefined by Jekyll for posts.
 It is used to accurately specify the writing time of an article, making it easy to index posts by time.
 When `date` is set, the writing time specified in the original file name will be ignored by the indexes.

 The format of the date value is `YYYY-MM-DD HH:MM:SS ±TTTT`.
 The letters in front represent the year, month, day, hour, minute and second respectively.
 It should be explained that `±TTTT` should be replaced by the time zone code.
-The time zone code consists of a positive or negative sign followed by four digits.
+The time zone code consists of a positive or negativesign folloedby four digits.
 A `+` indicates that the time zone is before UTC, and a `-` indicates that it is after UTC.
 The four-digit number represents the number of hours and minutes from UTC.
 For example, `+0900` means UTC+09:00.

+Setting the `±TTTT` will cause generated url errors sometimes.
+The reason is that this may generate different dates in different time zones.So, be careful when you use it.

 ## permalink